-Ex-felon pleads not guilty on woman found in concrete
+Ex-felon pleads not guilty in woman found in concrete case

 Garrett was arrested last month in Wisconsin, where she is jailed in Milwaukee pending her extradition to Las Vegas.

-Prestipino’s 31-year-old girlfriend, Lisa Mort, is due in court next month on an aiding a felon charge.
+Prestipino’s 31-year-old girlfriend, Lisa Mort, is due in court next month on a charge of aiding a felon.

 Sign up for Daily Newsletters